Skip to content

 17. University of Missouri

-• Brief Description: The University of Missouri, also known as Mizzou, is a large public research university known for its programs in journalism, business, and the health sciences.
+The University of Missouri, often called Mizzou, is the flagship public university of Missouri.
+It is best known for its world-class journalism school, as well as strong programs in business, education, and health sciences.

 • Acceptance Rate: 83%